The RN7 Round Trip - 18 day Madagascar circuit tour

-If you have time and want to avoid spending money on expensive domestic flights, then we suggest you drive the RN7 as a round trip and make your way back to Ivato by car.
+Do you have almost three weeks to spend in Madagascar?
+And do you want to avoid spending money on expensive domestic flights and one-way drop-off fees?
+Then we suggest you drive the RN7 as a round trip, starting and ending in Ivato.

-This route will show you the divers landscapes Madagascar has to offer.
+This circuit will show you all the diverse landscapes Madagascar has to offer.
 From rocky mountains to white sandy beaches, and from dry desert-like surroundings to tropical rainforests.
 There are so many things to do along the way, that your journey down south to Tulear will be a totally different experience from your drive north to Antananarivo.

 Day 1